Makerspace-Antwerpen/klankentappers/README.md

 # -V mono --> VU-meter mono
 # -v verbose --> meer info voor debug
 ```
+Don't forget to set the environment variables before running the scripts. the db-compare.py and setup.py scripts are made to run on a regular py and only need/generate a config file.
+The recordEvents.py script is made to run on a balena pi and needs the environment variables to be setup.

+### Balena pi
+This service exists of 2 containers managed by a docker compose.
+The wifi connect container is the default of balena.
+The meter container runs the actual sound meter.
+Wifi container is a submodule so it might be needed to download it seperatly.

 ## python scripts
 In the src/ folder there are several scripts.
 The recordEvents.py records events that happen around the sensor.
-Event sensitivity can be set with the config file.
-The mic section of the config file can be generated with thes setup.py script.
-The thingsboard secret also needs to be provided in the config file. an example config file is provided.
-You'll need to create your own klankConfig.ini
+Event sensitivity can be set with the env vars.
+The mic section of the env vars can be generated with thes setup.py script.